DiegoB2003/Cat-Chaos/README.md

 - Set up Cat idle and walk animations through Mecanim.
 - Set up hinge door prefab (the owner's bedroom has a hinge door that swings open when the owner walks through it).
 - Added background music and implemented logic to trigger chase music to make chases intense.

+This game was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 426 course.